Breakfast daily, 4 lunches, 7 three-course dinners including a churrascaria dinner in Rio, and a Tango and farewell dinner show in Buenos Aires

 Day 1 ARRIVE IN MANAUS, BRAZIL

-Welcome to Brazil where you will be met by a Globus representative.
+Welcome to Brazil where you will be met by a Monograms representative.

 Day 2 MANAUS–AMAZON JUNGLE